JoshBarrette/Demos.tf-Dates/README.md

 ## How to install

 1. Go to the extensions tab in chrome
+2. Enable Developer Mode by clicking the toggle switch in the top right
-2. Click "Load Unpacked" in the top left
+3. Click "Load Unpacked" in the top left
-3. Select the root directory of the extension (the file that contains manifest.json)
+4. Select the root directory of the extension (the file that contains manifest.json)

 Done :)